MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/clear-server-side-cache.md

 ![Clear the portal cache](media/clear-server-side-cache/clear-portal-cache.png)

-## Configuration entity caching in portals with capacity-based licenses<a name = "configuration-entity-caching-portals-with-capacity-based-licenses"></a>
+## Configuration table caching in portals with capacity-based licenses<a name = "configuration-entity-caching-portals-with-capacity-based-licenses"></a>

 [Capacity based](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq#portals) portals have more options on `<portal_path>/_services/about`: